maham-mehboob-butt/veya_marketing-analytics/case_study/case-study.md

 For a growing e-commerce brand, simply spending money on advertising is not enough.
 Marketing teams need to understand which channels and campaigns are generating meaningful results and where improvements can be made.

-Veya is facing this challenge as it expands its digital presence in the Pakistani beauty and skincare market.
+Veya is facing this challenge as it expands its digital presence in the Pakistani digital commerce market.

 Veya currently uses several digital advertising platforms to reach potential customers, including: